-On behalf of the board (the "Board") of directors (the "Directors") of the Company, I present to all shareholders the audited consolidated annual results of the Group for the year ended 31 December 2022.
+On behalf of the board (the "Board") of directors (the "Directors") of the Company, I present to all shareholders the audited consolidated annual results of the Group for the year ended 31 December 2023.

-2022 was a year full of challenges.
-Against the complicated and ever-changing international environment, the continual resurgence of COVID-19 pandemic at home, and the continual persistence of unexpected factors, the economy of China weathered through pressure to achieve progress while maintaining stability.
-It continued to solidify the trend of recovery, showcasing its remarkable resilience and vast potentials.
-The real estate industry underwent intense adjustments.
-Under the general keynote of "properties being for residential dwellings instead of speculation", city-specific policies that support the rigid and upgraders' housing needs, timely delivery of products and stabilizing people's livelihood, easing policies adopted by local governments were being optimized throughout the year.
-From demand side to enterprises' side, supportive policies have been increasingly fortified.
-Demand-side easing policies focused primarily on optimizing measures for relaxation of the respective restrictions on purchases, sales and loans, reduction of down payment, reduction of home loan interest rate, stepping up of support for home purchases with provident fund, provision of subsidies for home purchases, reduction of transaction levies and so forth, thereby effectively lowering the barriers and costs of home purchases and fostering reasonable consumption on housing.
-On enterprises' side, by fulfilling reasonable financing needs of real estate enterprises, the external financing environment available to real estate enterprises had gradually improved and thereby boosting confidence in the real estate market.
-With adequate assessment of the situation, real estate enterprises remained steadfast to "ensuring timely delivery of products, redemption of debts and sale of products", which contributed to the steady and healthy development of the real estate market in China.
+2023 was a year full of challenges.
+In face of the enormous complexity of the international environment and the slackened recovery of the global economy, China managed to have economic revival on the rise and solid progress of high-quality development, with long-standing positive fundamentals.
+In the real estate sector, the market was undergoing a stage of intense adjustments.
+Under the general policy keynote of "properties being for residential dwellings instead of speculation", city-specific policies that support the rigid and upgraders' housing needs, timely delivery of products and stabilizing people's livelihood, the trend of easing policies continued.
+Policy relaxation stepped up even further at an accelerated pace, under the tone affirming the "significant changes in the supply and demand patterns in the real estate market".
+Demandside easing policies were primarily about lifting the respective measures of restrictions on purchases, loans and sales, reduction of down payment, reduction of home loan interest rate, relaxing the requirements of residency, fostering absorption of talents, optimizing the support for home purchases with provident fund, provision of subsidies for home purchases and so forth, thereby effectively lowering the barriers and costs of home purchases and fostering reasonable consumption on housing.
+On enterprises' side, the main theme for policy refinement was to guard against and resolve risks facing real estate enterprises, to alleviate the liquidity pressure on premium real estate enterprises, and to level up the financial support for ensuring property delivery.
+With adequate assessment of the situation, real estate enterprises focused on "ensuring timely delivery of products and stabilizing operation", discharging corporate responsibilities and fostering the steady and healthy development of the real estate market.